deggerfire/CS4323/README.md

-# Chance is a nerd
+# Nathan is a nerd